phrankerco/CallerIDCheck/README.md

 Use the scripts

 1. Modify both lists with the numbers you need to check and call
-a. callerids.list -- list of outbound called IDs the calls will come from
+2. callerids.list -- list of outbound called IDs the calls will come from
-b. testphones.list -- list of phone numbers to call using the oubound caller IDs from the above list for each call
+3. testphones.list -- list of phone numbers to call using the oubound caller IDs from the above list for each call
-2. ./autocalleridcheck
+4. ./autocalleridcheck

 or